Professional Gas Line Installation in Houston

 No, you cannot.
 It is illegal in Texas to install, remove, extend, or modify a gas line in any way.
 Only a licensed plumber can touch a gas line due to the complicated measures it must take to work properly.

 There is only one exception to that law, and that is if your home is homesteaded.
 You can add, remove, extend, or modify a gas line to your property.
 But before you start any work, you must obtain a permit from the local governing authority.
-Once all work is complete, you must have it inspected by a licensed plumber, such as Nick’s Plumbing and Sewer Services.
+Once all work is complete, you must have it inspected by a licensed plumber, such as Nick’s Plumbing and Air Conditioning Services.

 What appliances can my natural gas line power?